Newman (Seinfeld)

 Newman is a recurring character in the television show Seinfeld, portrayed by Wayne Knight from 1992 until the show's finale in 1998.
 He is Jerry Seinfeld's arch-nemesis and Cosmo Kramer's close friend.

 Background

 Newman makes his first physical appearance in "The Suicide", but he is first established as a character in the earlier episode "The Revenge", in which only his voice (provided by Larry David) is heard.
 Wayne Knight dubbed over the dialogue for syndication airings.

-Newman lives in apartment 5E, which is directly down the hall from Jerry's apartment, 5A.
-However, there are continuity inconsistencies regarding his residence.
-In the season 6 episode "The Doodle", Newman's apartment is 5F.
-In the Season 7 episode "The Engagement", Newman's apartment is 5E.
-In the Season 9 episode "The Strongbox", another man, Phil, is seen entering 5E.
-At other times, it seems Newman lives in a different part of the building from Jerry altogether.
-In "The Big Salad", Newman greets Jerry with "what brings you down to the east wing?", while in "The Calzone", Newman says that George "hangs out with Jerry in the west wing of the building".
-In "The Wig Master", Kramer tells Jerry that Newman "has a girl up there", referring to his apartment.
+Newman lives in the same apartment building as Jerry and Kramer.

 Newman was created as a counterpoint to the Jerry character, though the reason for their animosity is never revealed.
 Seinfeld once described Newman as the Lex Luthor to his Superman.
 Knight has described him as "pure evil", as did Jerry in the episode "The Big Salad" when he says "I've looked into his eyes.
 He's pure evil."